yizhanyun/yx/README.md

 The current goal is to provide a convinient environment for expirementing, studing and demoing web technology that allow co-exist of multiple subsites.

-When it matures, duosite may target production depoyment.
+When it matures, yx may target production depoyment.
 But that is NOT the goal yet.

 ### Subsite

 Each subsite is indepent.

-Duosite doens't make much many assumptions about subsites, only three simple folder structure rules and one special reserved extensions:
+yx doens't make much many assumptions about subsites, only three simple folder structure rules and one special reserved extensions:

 - <site-root>/pages : where to put html / template files etc.
 - <site-root>/public/static: where to put assets that don't require processing.
 - <site-root>/public/bundle: where to put assets generated by bundle tools or compilers.
-- <site-root>/pages/**/<filename>.boot.mjs: this file extension is specially reserved for booting data for templates.
-Duosite will NOT server files from pages folder with this exention.
+- <site-root>/pages/**/<filename>.boot.mjs: this file extension is specially reserved for booting data for templates. yx will NOT server files from pages folder with this exention.
 But it will serve this file from `static` and `bundle` folder

 But if you choose so you can put any static contents in side `pages` folders as well.